What is a Virtual Set? Overview of the Tech + Best Live Virtual Set Software

 A version control system creates a single source of truth for digital assets.
-This allows team members to work together without stepping on each other’s toes or losing work, while ensuring each artist has the most up-to-date work from collaborators when working.
+It allows team members to work together without stepping on each other’s toes or losing work, while ensuring each artist has the most up-to-date files.

 Small studios may use Google Drive or even a shared hard drive to store and track digital assets to be used on set.
 But these options can be slow, unsecure, and don’t provide the ability to restore previous versions or avoid accidentally deleting or overwriting files.

 Why Helix Core Is the Best Virtual Set Software

-The tight integration with Helix Core and game engines have made it the standard for game development (95% of AAA studios use it).
+The tight integrations between Helix Core and game engines have made it the standard for game development (95% of AAA studios use it).
 Plus, Perforce is part of the Trusted Partner Network (TPN), making it the choice for studios who need to protect clients’ intellectual property.
 With Helix Core, teams can work quickly.
 The high-performing system even makes remote teams feel like they are all working together in the same room.